JL dry & sensitive skin tips

 When an irritant gets through your protective barrier, your immune system is activated.
 Seeing the irritant as a threat, the immune system causes redness, pain, itching and you can see this in skin conditions like eczema, psoriasis and rosacea.

-A skin allergic reaction can develop if your skin is repeatedly exposed to certain irritants.
-Mentioned already is hairstylists working with certain hair colourings or maybe like me you have an allergy to nickel.
-This was a very common allergy with those of us who wearing pierced earrings.
+An allergic reaction can develop if your skin is repeatedly exposed to certain irritants.
+Mentioned already are hairstylists working with certain hair colourings or maybe like me you have an allergy to nickel.
+This was a very common allergy with those of us who wear pierced earrings.

 Skin sensitivity increases with age